RefLoRA: Refactored Low-Rank Adaptation for Efficient Fine-Tuning of Large Models: Additional related work

 \section{Additional related work}

 \textbf{LoRA variants.} LoRA has been extended in several directions.
 For example, recent works further reduce LoRA's trainable parameters~\cite{kopiczko2023vera,lingam2024svft,gao2024,hao2024flora, koike2025quantum}.
 As these methods can achieve performance comparable to that of LoRA, they indirectly suggest that the expressiveness of LoRA has not been fully exploited.
 Another line of work~\cite{QLoRA, LoftQ} incorporates quantization in LoRA to reduce memory footprint and computational overhead.
+AdaLoRA~\cite{AdaLoRA} and GeoLoRA~\cite{GeoLoRA} allocates per-layer rank on-the-fly to prune less salient updates.
+FedPara~\cite{LoHa} (a.k.a.
+LoHa) and LoKr~\cite{LoKr} respectively integrate the low-rank structure with Hadamard and Kronecker products for reduced communication cost and improved model expressiveness.
 There are also works that broaden the applicability of LoRA to pre-training LLMs by e.g., sequentially chaining LoRA modules~\cite{lialin2023relora, liu2025cola}.
 As our method enhances the efficiency of LoRA training, we expect that it can be seamlessly integrated to such settings as well.
 Going beyond LoRA, there are also approaches for fine-tuning LLMs in a parameter efficient manner such as~\cite{prefix-tuning,prompt-tuning,liu2023parameter,wu2024reft}.
 Moreover,~\cite{li2024bar} shows that applying sharpness-aware minimization on LoRA promotes balance between $\mathbf{A}_t$ and $\mathbf{B}_t$.
 These approaches are orthogonal to our work.

 \textbf{Broader Impact.} The theoretical insights and algorithmic contributions of the current work are broadly applicable across a range of fine-tuning scenarios.
 Our RefLoRA enhances the efficiency and effectiveness of adapting language models to downstream tasks, leading to improved performance in applications such as sentiment classification.
 This, in turn, can positively impact real-world systems including recommendation systems by increasing accuracy and relevance.
 However, caution should be exercised when deploying the method for generative tasks.
 In such settings, the outputs of language models should be carefully reviewed, and proper safeguards, such as gating mechanisms, should be considered to ensure safety, reliability, and trustworthiness of the generated content.